Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mernda - South has 47 active public transport stops serving a mix of train and bus routes.
-These stops are serviced by 9 individual routes that collectively provide 11,377 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 238 meters from the nearest stop.
+Mernda - South has 47 active public transport stops operating, offering a mix of train and bus services.
+These stops are served by 9 different routes, collectively facilitating 11,377 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 238 meters from the nearest stop.

 Frequently Asked Questions - Transport